suchokrates1/retrievershop-suite/README.md

 ## Modifying settings via the web interface

 After starting the application you can modify the values stored in your `.env` file without touching the filesystem.
 Log in to the web interface and open the **Ustawienia** tab from the navigation bar.
 The form lists all variables defined in `.env.example` so new options appear automatically.
 When you click **Zapisz** the application rewrites `.env` in the same order as `.env.example` and calls `print_agent.reload_config()` so the running printing agent immediately uses the updated environment.
+Log-related options like `LOG_LEVEL` and `LOG_FILE` therefore take effect as soon as you save the form.
 Variables that are only read when the application starts, such as `DB_PATH`, do not appear on this page.